-This brand does a great job of sharing its values:
+This brand does a great job of sharing its values and providing social proof:

-- Everything you need to know is above the fold.
+- Everything website visitors need to know is above the fold.
 Sure, you can scroll to see the leadership team, but right as you land you’re shown a clear summary.

 - It puts faces to names, shows you the team members, and is transparent about company culture, one of the most important things to both individuals and B2B customers.

 - There’s an immediate call-to-action button right below the main ‘about us’ content, allowing visitors to open an account.

 You don’t have to scroll to the bottom of the page to find out the story of Wendy’s.
 The link to their ‘who we are’ section is clearly located at the top of every page and it’s just what visitors need to get involved with a more personal story from a big brand.

-With a big brand comes a lot of history, and Wendy’s has plenty of stories to tell.
+With a big brand comes a lot of history, and Wendy’s has plenty of stories to tell to any potential customer.

-It does a great job of helping people to get to know the business without searching too hard – here’s what we love:
+It does a great job of helping people to get to know the business without searching too hard – here’s what we love about the brand positioning:

-- The bold headline, stating ‘we’re Wendy’s kind of people’ with a big, juicy burger in the background – what else?
+- The bold headline and bold colors, stating ‘we’re Wendy’s kind of people’ with a big, juicy burger in the background – what else?

-- The navigation buttons taking you to places like the timeline of the brand’s history, or franchisee testimonials making the entire website so easy to navigate.
+- The navigation buttons take you to places like the timeline of the brand’s history, or franchisee testimonials making the entire website so easy to navigate.

-- The focus on values and leadership.
+- The focus on personal brand values and leadership.
 It’s good to be reminded that human beings are behind the business and really helps to establish the brand voice for prospective clients.

 Sometimes, human beings become the focus of an ‘about us’ page, and when they do it’s often a big part of a brand’s personality and marketing strategy.

-This homewares store features a photo of its founders at the top of its ‘about’ page, paired with a brief introduction.
+This homewares store features a photo of its co-founders at the top of its ‘about’ page, paired with a brief introduction.
 It’s a very personal first impression that makes sure the target customer knows exactly who created this small business.

 - Simple graphics that have impact, showing customers why there’s something special about how this brand sells products.

-- Core values that emphasise how Brooklinen is playing its part in disrupting the industry.
+- Core values that emphasize how Brooklinen is playing its part in disrupting the industry.
 Plus, each value is a clear selling point.